realworldocaml/book/en/functors.md

 One problem with our `Fqueue` is that the interface is quite skeletal.
 There are lots of useful helper functions that one might want that aren't there.
-For example, for lists we have `List.iter` which runs a function on each node; and a `List.find` that finds the first element on the list that matches a given predicate.
-Such helper functions come up for pretty much every container type, and implementing them over and over is a bit of a dull and repetitive affair.
+The list module, by way of contrast, has functions like `List.iter`, which runs a function on each element; and `List.for_all`, which returns true if and only if the given predicate evaluates to try on every element of the list.
+Such helper functions come up for pretty much every container type, and implementing them over and over is a dull and repetitive affair.

 As it happens, many of these helper functions can be derived mechanically from just the fold function we already implemented.